samhiatt/mlnd_capstone_project/capstone_report.md

 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 * describe use of spectrograms, time on one axis, frequency on the other

+This project takes a similar approach as that taken by DeepSqueak, using spectrograms as input features to CNNs to try to automate classification of species....
+[Mel-spectrograms](https://librosa.github.io/librosa/generated/librosa.feature.melspectrogram.html) and [Mel-frequency Cepstral Coefficients (MFCCs)](https://librosa.github.io/librosa/generated/librosa.feature.mfcc.html), audio transforms commonly used in voice recognition tasks, are comped from the xeno-canto.org data and used as input features for classification.

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section: